YouTube Video to PDF Notes preview

 See the PDF-ready workspace before you upload

-Choose how you want to turn your video into a PDF: transcript-based notes, AI summaries, key screenshots, or frame-based visual pages.
+Choose how you want to turn your recording into a PDF: transcript-based notes, AI summaries, key screenshots or frame-based visual pages.

 Generated document